 Are you a history buff?!
 Do you enjoy museums?
 Days, not hours, can be spent strolling along the narrow labyrinth styled alleys of St Georges.
-In 2000, the town was named an UNESCO World Heritage Site.
-The town, and Bermuda itself, was discovered in 1609 when the English flagship, Sea Venture, got lost and blown ashore.
+In 2000, the town was named a UNESCO World Heritage Site.
+The town and Bermuda itself was discovered in 1609 when the English flagship, Sea Venture, got lost and blown ashore.

 Some of the museums to check out include the Bermuda National Trust Museum at the Globe Hotel – you’ll find the interesting part that Bermuda played in America’s Civil War.
 There’s the Town Hall that has open doors when not in session.
 You’ll also find the Bermudian Heritage Museum, the St. George’s Historical Society Museum, Printery & Garden, the Tucker House, a replica of a prominent merchant’s home and there’s also the World Heritage Centre.

 In between all the museums, you’ll find several churches.
 One of them being the oldest continuously operating Anglican Church in the Western Hemisphere.
 St Peter’s, Their Majesties Chappell, dates back to 1620!
 And the unfinished Church is my favorite – it looks like an old English ruin.